 In determining whether to accept an application for restoration of registration within 6 months after the end of the restoration period the Board will need to be satisfied that:

 - the applicant’s reasons for applying for restoration, including why their registration was not renewed and subsequently lapsed, are acceptable;

-The Applicant will need to provide the relevant information outlined in clause 4.4 above in a Statutory Declaration which will accompany the application for restoration.
+The applicant will need to provide the relevant information outlined above by completing the Restoration Questionnaire which accompanies the application for restoration.

 The Board will consider each application received after the end of the restoration period on its merits.
 The assessment of each application will include:

-- whether to accept the application with the information outlined in clause 4.4 above and if accepted,
+- whether to accept the application with the information outlined above and if accepted,

 - whether restoration of registration will be granted under the Act.7